barsdeveloper/tank/docs/6-entity-operations.md

 The Entity is your combat unit, a Rust struct mapped one-to-one with a database table.
 This section trains you on the basic maneuvers every unit must master: insertions, deletions, and extractions.

 ## Mission Scope
-List of every tactical primitive you execute against an `Entity`.
-Each item maps to a single, clear action.
-Almost all higher-level patterns are just combinations of these fundamentals.
+Every tactical primitive you can execute against an `Entity`.
+Each item maps to a single, unambiguous action.
+Almost all higher-level patterns are just compositions of these fundamentals.
 * [`Entity::create_table()`](https://docs.rs/tank/latest/tank/trait.Entity.html#tymethod.create_table): establish operating base
 * [`Entity::drop_table()`](https://docs.rs/tank/latest/tank/trait.Entity.html#tymethod.drop_table): break camp
 * [`Entity::insert_one()`](https://docs.rs/tank/latest/tank/trait.Entity.html#tymethod.insert_one): deploy a single unit